Blockchain Law Firm

-Yet, at this point, the technology still remains relatively unknown, and many of its uses are still likely to be discovered.
+Yet, the technology still remains relatively unknown, and many of its uses are still likely to be discovered.

 However, this has not stopped federal regulators from getting involved.
-The U.S. Commodity Futures Trading Commission (CFTC) and U.S. Securities and Exchange Commission (SEC) have both taken positions on the legality of various uses of blockchain and various cryptocurrency-related transactions and market activities, and the Internal Revenue Service (IRS) has made clear that it intends to tax cryptocurrency as property—and aggressively pursue taxpayers who fail to report their cryptocurrency transactions.
+The U.S. Commodity Futures Trading Commission (CFTC) and U.S. Securities and Exchange Commission (SEC) have both taken positions on the legality of various uses of blockchain and various cryptocurrency-related transactions and market activities, and digital assets, and the Internal Revenue Service (IRS) has made clear that it intends to tax cryptocurrency as property—and aggressively pursue taxpayers who fail to report their cryptocurrency transactions.
 As a result, companies working with blockchain companies, cryptocurrency companies, cryptocurrency investors, and other individuals and businesses all need to be careful, and they need to seek experienced legal representation regarding corporate and securities laws before doing anything that could lead to civil or criminal enforcement action in this evolving regulatory landscape.

 Federal Compliance and Cryptocurrency Lawyers Experienced in Blockchain and Cryptocurrency Matters

 At the blockchain law firm of Oberheiden P.C., we represent companies and individuals in the United States and around the world in U.S. federal matters involving blockchain and cryptocurrencies.
 Our lawyers include former federal prosecutors with the U.S. Department of Justice (DOJ) and the U.S. Attorney’s Office, and we have a nationwide network of compliance and litigation consultants who previously served with the IRS, SEC, Federal Bureau of Investigation (FBI), and other federal agencies.